Fridays with Vicky 88

 - Amazon is trusted – Shoppers trust and feel “safe” with Amazon, they happily purchase from the online giant.

-- Amazon turn visitors into buyers – They know how to convert your traffic into sales, through their own sales funnels and add-ons.
+- Amazon turns visitors into buyers – They know how to convert your traffic into sales, through their own sales funnels and add-ons.

 So to the main question…